andrepucas/lp2_4XGame_p2_2022/README.md

 |:------------------------------------:|:-----------------------------------------:|
 |                                      |                                           |

-> Game created as 1st Project for Programming Languages II, 2022/23.
+> Game created as final project for Programming Languages II, 2022/23.
 > Professor: [Nuno Fachada].
 > [Bachelor in Videogames] at [Lusófona University].